Saudi Arabia: Human rights

 Historically, Saudi women have faced discrimination in many aspects of their lives and were effectively treated as legal minors under the male guardianship system.
 The treatment of women has been referred to as "sex segregation" and "gender apartheid".
+Since the 2000s, the kingdom has made several attempts to improve the status of women in order to elevate their global standing.
 As of June 2023, the kingdom has reportedly reversed its ban on women "becoming lawyers, engineers, or geologists" and established "aggressive affirmative action programmes", doubling the female labour force participation rate.
 It has added "its first female newspaper editors, diplomats, TV anchors and public prosecutors", with a female head of the Saudi stock exchange and member on the board of Saudi Aramco.
 In June 2018, the Saudi government issued a law allowing women to drive.
 However, an investigation by The Guardian newspaper in 2025 found that the Dar al-Reaya, officially "care homes", continued to be effectively "jails" for women whose families wished to institutionalize them for disobedience, extramarital sexual relations or being absent from home.
 Some women are sent to Dar al-Reaya to protect a family's reputation after a woman is sexually abused by a brother or father.
-Treatment was reported to be "hellish": very harsh, with solitary confinement, flogging, and no visits or contact.
+Treatment was reported to be "hellish": with solitary confinement, flogging, and no family contact.

 Saudi Arabia is a notable destination country for men and women trafficked for the purposes of slave labour and sexual exploitation.
-Migrants from Asia, Africa, and the Middle East are employed in the country's construction, hospitality, and domestic work sectors under the kafala system, which human rights groups say is linked to abuses like slavery.
+Migrants from Asia and Africa are employed in the country's construction, hospitality, and domestic work sectors under the kafala system, which human rights groups say is linked to slavery.

 Economy

-King Abdullah Financial District is one of the largest investment centres in the Middle East, located in Riyadh.

 With gross domestic product (GDP) at over $1.1 trillion nominally, and more than $2.3 trillion by purchasing power parity (PPP), Saudi Arabia has the second largest economy in the Middle East (after Turkey), the largest in the Arab world, and the 18th largest in the world.
 It has the world's second-largest proven reserves of petroleum, of which it is third largest producer and the largest exporter; the country also has the sixth-largest proven natural gas reserves.
 Saudi Arabia is considered an "energy superpower," having the third highest total estimated value of natural resources, valued at US$34.4 trillion in 2016.

 Saudi Arabia has a command economy based largely on petroleum; the oil industry accounts for roughly 63% of budget revenue, 67% of export earnings, and 45% of nominal GDP compared with 40% from the private sector.
 It is strongly dependent on foreign workers, with about 80% of private sector employees being non-Saudi.
 Challenges to the economy include halting or reversing the decline in per-capita income, improving education to prepare youth for the workforce and providing them with employment, diversifying the economy, stimulating the private sector and housing construction, and diminishing corruption and inequality.